rsrchboy/vimfiles/README.md

 do not fit the standard layout; those are generally stored under ```cranky/``` and synlinked into ```bundle/``` as appropriate.

+Note: I'm experimenting with squashed git submodules at the moment, so a number of our included bundles will appear as squished merges of independent commit histories.
+This has pros and cons, not the least of which is not needing to worry about submodule init/update/etc, but I'm still "on the fence", as it were.

 # Git integration